 - You can also include something like “If the purchase is made before 2pm it is posted that day!

 5) Offer international shipping.
 This is a simple way to grow your business, especially if you have higher value items.
-It may not make sense for a buyer to purchase something for £20 then pay £15 for intl shipping, but buyers in other countries are likely to pay for shipping if it’s a unique or higher value item.
+It may not make sense for a buyer to purchase something for £20 then pay £15 for international shipping, but buyers in other countries are likely to pay for shipping if it’s a unique or higher value item.
 Tell the whole world about your amazing inventory!

 “International shipping has had a large impact on my business.
 It has opened up my shop to a whole new customer base with different interests unique to their region”

 The big question: how do I do this?

 - Work out the average cost of shipping by weight and destinations to determine the price.

 - Have a clear policy on international shipping and the service you use so buyers feel confident.